-5 years

-2 years

-5 years
+Development costs 5 years License fees 2 years Distribution rights 5 years

 Amortisation methods, useful lives and residual values are reviewed at each reporting date and adjusted if appropriate.

 Operating segments

 Operating segments relate to components of the Group which may earn revenues and incur expenses, including revenues and expenses that relate to transactions with any of the Group's other components.
 All operating segments' operating results are reviewed regularly by the Board of Directors to make decisions about the allocation of resources to each segment and assess its performance.